 In 2012, the Board of Directors and senior staff drafted a strategic plan outlined several goals including increased community programming, increased financial stability, and eventual expansion into a larger location.
 Since then, the organization has worked diligently to implement the goals outlined in the strategic plan.

-Today, the LDTC has achieved a 19-member Board of Directors, a full-time staff of nine, an enthusiastic volunteer base, and a growing season pass holder base.
-Since January 2016, more than 1700 new patron contacts have been added to our patron list.
+Today, the LDTC has achieved a 16-member Board of Directors, a full-time staff of eight, an enthusiastic volunteer base, and a growing season pass holder program.
+Since January 2016, more than 2200 new patrons have been added to our list of growing supporters.
 Most importantly, our community of donors has demonstrated its enthusiasm through the continued contributed support of our programs and operations.
-Finally, the LDTC is successfully implementing simultaneous fundraising and design phases of a capital campaign aimed at completion in spring 2017.

 In December 2019, the LDTC successfully completed the capital campaign for our new home with generous support from longtime LDTC patrons and friends Valerie Williams and Chuck Lenzmeier, renaming the largest venue in the Silverthorne Performing Arts Center the CVA Flex Theatre in honor of Valerie, Chuck, and their daughter Anna.